The Kitchen Coalition

 Storing and Reheating

-Store the soup, sage brown butter, and faux creme fraiche in separate containers.
+Store the soup, sage brown butter, and quick creme fraiche in separate containers.
 Everything will keep in the fridge for up to 5 days.
 Any longer than that, transfer to the freezer.

 To reheat, simply warm the soup and the sage brown butter in separate pots on the stove until warm, then garnish and serve.